doga/qworum-domain-model/README.md

 <pre>
 description = '''
-Create a persona that assigns roles to a user within an organisation.
+Restrict the role of a group member to a read-only capacity.
 '''
 </pre>
 </details>